The Art of Education :: An 8-week virtual course

-A: Refunds will be given for cancellations received in writing or via e-mail by August 30, 2013.
+A: Refunds will be given for cancellations received in writing or via e-mail one day before course begins.
 A $45.00 processing fee will be deducted.
-After August 30, 2013 no refunds will be made on any cancellations received.
+After course starts no refunds will be made on any cancellations received.

 Q: How can I reach Customer Support?

 A: If you have any questions, or encounter any difficulties registering, please contact us at